Building a Crypto Accounting Practice: What an Accounting Firm Actually Needs (2026)

 Sources

-- Tooling (buy/white-label) is the operational layer and does not transfer the professional responsibility for classification, review, and the engagement; scope/independence/AML governed by professional rules, jurisdiction-specific — not professional/legal/tax advice
+- The principle that tooling is the operational layer and does not transfer professional responsibility for classification, review, and the engagement; scope, independence, and AML are governed by professional rules and are jurisdiction-specific.
+This is not professional, legal, or tax advice.

 DeFi Position Chart of Accounts: LP, Staking, Lending Sub-Accounts (2026)